Poleň: Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Poleň is the Church of All the Saints.
 It dates from the 14th century.
 It has valuable oil painting of Madonna with Child from the 16th century.
-Behind the church is the ruin of Church of Saint Margaret, abolished in 1786.
+Behind the church is the ruin of the Church of Saint Margaret, which was abolished in 1786.
 Other sacral monuments include the Chapel of Saint Salvador, and the Chapel of Saint John of Nepomuk in Zdeslav.